lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 The web-based terminal internally embeds a utility called `tmux <https://github.com/tmux/tmux/wiki>`_. tmux is a terminal multiplexer that supports to open multiple shell windows within a single shell, so as to allow multiple programs to run in foreground simultaneously.
-If you want to take advantage of more powerful tmux features, you can refer to the official tmux documentation and other usage examples on the Internet.
+If users want to take advantage of more powerful tmux features, they can refer to the official tmux documentation and other usage examples on the Internet.

 Here we are introducing some simple but useful features.